ldtpvince/Game_Ping_Pong/README.md

 # Game_Ping_Pong
- A console ping pong game
+ A console ping pong game in a DOS-like platform